enkidevs/curriculum/sql/ddl/alter/add-constraint.md

 ---
 ## Content

 Sometimes we need to add ulterior constraints to the table we define.
 The `ALTER TABLE` statement enables us to do it.
 There are several types of constraints we can add.

-If we want to ensure that all values in one or more columns are different:
+If we want to ensure that all values in one or more columns are different we would use the `UNIQUE` keyword as such:

 ```sql
 ALTER TABLE table_name